MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ## Overview

-  This report template is created for anyone who would like to analyse a website’s performance.
+It is an open-source report template that helps automate creating professionally-looking and interactive reports that visualise and summarise the monthly performance of any website.

 It takes data from your site using Google Analytics and displays it in [Google Data Studio](https://datastudio.google.com/) (a free online tool for visualising a large amount of data), to find useful insights.

-Google Data Studio can load data from all kinds of sources, for example, Google Analytics, Google Search Console, Google Ads, Facebook and a lot more.
+Google Data Studio can load data from all kinds of sources, for example, Google Analytics, Google Search Console, Google Ads, Google Sheets, BigQuery, Facebook Ads and a lot more.

 ## Versions Ready to Use